Dogecoin AUD live price chart

 Both developers left the project in 2015, leaving it in the hands of the community who began to use it primarily for fundraising and tipping.

-Dogecoin has become one of the most iconic coins on the market, thanks to memes, a cult-like following, and even celebrity endorsements by self-proclaimed Former Dogecoin CEO Elon Musk.
+Dogecoin has also become one of the most iconic coins on the market, thanks to memes, a cult-like following, and even celebrity endorsements by self-proclaimed former Dogecoin CEO Elon Musk.

 While many other altcoins are attempting to become something bigger than a simple currency transaction platform, Dogecoin has stuck to its roots and is now primarily used on platforms such as Reddit and Twitter to tip other users for information, funny posts or whatever else is deemed tip-worthy.

 Dogecoin uses proof-of-work mining using specialised computers, similar to how Bitcoin is mined.
-As a fork of Litecoin (LTC), Dogecoin uses a similar Scrypt mining algorithm used by LTC.
+As a fork of Litecoin (LTC), Dogecoin uses a similar Scrypt mining algorithm to that used by LTC.

 Initially, mining gave out a random amount of DOGE, but this was changed to a fixed reward in March 2014.